 Once upon a time, there was a great sorcerer.
 This sorcerer had everything anyone could possibly desire, wealth, power, fame.
-One of his favorite things was his collection of creatures and precious things as vast and as wide as the universe.
+One of his favorite things was his collection of creatures as vast and as wide as the universe.
 But despite everything, he was not satisfied, because his collection lacked one thing.
-While his glass cages held every manner of magical creature, he had never been able to catch one of the luminous beings, creatures as quick and as glorious as starlight itself.
+While his glass cages held every manner of magical creature, he had never been able to catch one of the luminous beings.
+These creatures were as quick and as glorious as starlight itself.

-The sorcerer thought and planned and laid all manner of traps: all in vain, however, for how can you capture light itself?
+The sorcerer thought and planned and laid all manner of traps.
+Alas, they were all in vain, for how can you capture light itself?
 Finally, though, he made a cunning plan.
 He delved deep into the center of the world, a place where light of any kind had never reached, moving by touch only.
-It was a long and terrifying journey, but the sorcerer was brave and determined and he kept going, long after he longed to stop.
+It was a long and terrifying journey, but the sorcerer was brave and determined.
+Long after he longed to stop, he kept going.

 At last, there in the deep dark heart of the world, he made his trap.
 He enchanted a small room, and inside it he placed a single light – one of the rarest things he owned, an eternal light from the heart of a dragon, the thing that sparked its fire.

 And then, he lay in wait, the darkness all consuming.